LoraKalt/webapp_2021_project/README.md

 | jane.smith@email.com | Zyx987 |
 ---

-## Design Decisions and Assumptions - Assignment 4:
+## Design Decisions and Assumptions - Final:
  - Database url is stored in a separate config.json for easier configuration and to open up automated configuration in the future.
  - View partial snippets used for dynamic navigation (hide menu options when not logged in).
  - There is no ability to post multimedia yet, but we hope to have it implemented in the final project.